JuliaMolSim/AtomsSystems.jl/docs/src/atoms.md

 # Atom Structure

-New atom structure `SimpleAtom` is a bits type structure that aims to be a simple small structure.

-You can create `SimpleAtom` in one of the following ways

 ```@setup atom
 using AtomsBase
 using AtomsSystems
 using Unitful
 ```

+New atom structure `SimpleAtom` is a bits type structure that aims to be a simple small structure.

+The main advantage of `SimpleAtom` over the default atom type of AtomsBase is that it is bitstype.
+The second advantage is that it does not have `Dict` to hold custom data, thus making it a lot more smaller data structure.

+## Create SimpleAtoms

+You can create `SimpleAtom` in one of the following ways

 ```@repl atom
 SimpleAtom(:H, [0.0, 0.0, 0.0]u"Å")